dotmesh-io/dotmesh/cmd/dotmesh-server/pkg/operator/README.md

 dex 0 0 /dotmesh-test-pools/operator/operator --kubeconfig=/root/.kube/config -v 2
 ```

 `-v 3` gives messier logging.
-No `-v` at all makes it only log when it actually does something.
+No `-v` at all makes it only log when it actually does something interesting.